nbfigueroa/kuka_interface_packages/README.md

 ```
 in the ```kuka_fri_bridge``` terminal.
 The bridge will now be waiting for the script to run on the teachpad.
 Keep clicking on the green button until ```CARTESIANIMPEDANCE``` control mode is set.

+***NOTE:*** If you decide to use this control mode, the robot might do some unexpected behaviors since the IK/ID is being computed in the KUKA control box.
+One way to be safe is to check your next cartesian command with an IK/ID solver OR if you wish to trust the robot blindly it's on you, just try not to break it or any walls.